-16.4 Rock Storage Facilities
+13.4 Rock Storage Facilities

 Some of the waste types have the potential to leach metals and are separated from the neutral waste material.
-Based on geochemical characteristics, waste is classified into three groups designated A, B and C. Type 'A' waste is stored close to the pit as it has the potential to leach metals.
+Based on geochemical characteristics, waste is classified into three groups designated 'A', 'B', and 'C'.
+Type 'A' waste is stored close to the pit as it has the potential to leach metals.
 This is so that the drainage can be collected in the pit and if necessary be treated.
-Type B and C are stored together in the same location.
+Types 'B' and 'C' are stored together in the same location.

 According to this classification, two waste rock storage facilities have been designed for Chinchillas to accommodate different rock types.
-These can be seen in the general site layout Figure 16.3.
+These can be seen in the general site layout Figure 13.3.

-Rock storage A is close to the pit, on a hill side to the north-east of the Chinchillas pit.
+Rock storage 'A' is close to the pit, on a hill side to the north-east of the Chinchillas pit.
 The toe of this dump is 100 m offset from the pit rim.
-Rock storage B and C are located to the southeast of the active mining area on somewhat flatter terrain.
+Rock storage 'B' and 'C' are located to the southeast of the active mining area on somewhat flatter terrain.
 Waste Rock Facilities are built with 25 m lifts and 15 m berms.
-The angle of repose for each lift is 35 degrees and the overall slope angle of dumps is 26°.
+The angle of repose for each lift is 35° and the overall slope angle of dumps is 26°.
 Access to the dump is by 30 m wide haulage roads.
 The total height of the dumps are approximately 100 m.

-16.5 Mining Equipment and Personnel
+13.5 Mining Equipment and Personnel